hengliusky/ODTS-IA-Segmentation/README.md

 ### Dataset
 This study utilizes two IA medical image datasets from Wannan Medical College (WMC-AHUT) and Ma'anshan People's Hospital (MPH-AHUT).

-The datasets are not yet publicly available but are planned to be released in the near future.
-For access requests, please contact: hengliusky@aliyun.com.
+The datasets are not yet publicly available but are planned to be released soon.
+For access requests, please contact hengliusky@aliyun.com.

 ### Testing